-Dentists are urging patients to remember that acidic foods and drinks, such as prosecco and champagne, can soften your enamel and make your teeth sensitive.
+Dentists from all over such as Dentist Frederick are urging patients to remember that acidic foods and drinks, such as prosecco and champagne, can soften your enamel and make your teeth sensitive.
 According to Express, the bubbles in the drinks contain carbon dioxide, which can erode teeth enamel.
 When the enamel wears away, it can leave your teeth feeling extremely sensitive.

 Dental Hygienist Diana Tosuni-O’Neill spoke with Express.

 “When families gear up to indulge in their favorite foods during the holiday season, tradition often puts numerous acidic foods on the dinner table,” Tosuni-O’Neill said.
 “When tooth enamel weakens in this way, demineralization has started to occur – leaving your teeth’s dentin exposed, and prone to sensitivity.”